datarefuge/workflow/bagging.md

   "Name of package creator": "Mallick Hossain and Ben Goldman" }
 ```
 - Make sure to save this as a .json file.
 - Copy the metadata file into folder where the package is

+- Creating the bag
   - Run python command line script which creates the bag

-  - [Python script to make a bag (command line)]: https://github.com/LibraryOfCongress/bagit-python

-    ****

   ```
   bagit.py --contact-name '[your name]' /directory/to/bag
   ```

   - You should be left with a 'data' folder (which contains the downloaded content and metadata file) and four separate bagit files
     - bag-info.txt
     - bagit.txt
     - manifest-md5.txt
     - tagmanifest-md5.txt

+- Creating the Zip file and finishing up
   - Zip this entire collection (data folder and bagit files) and confirm that it is named with the row's UUID

-- Put the zip file onto a thumb drive and give to an uploader
+  - In the end, only the zip file should be present on the thumb drive and all other files should be deleted
+    - Note that there should be no more than 1 zip per thumbdrive to avoid confusions
+  - Give the thubdrive to an uploader